It is not how much we have, but how much we enjoy, that makes happiness.

 Take Your Time

 Leave 10-15 minutes early for wherever you have to go, put on your favorite music and drive in the slow lane.
-This minimizes the frustration of cars trying to get by you or cutting you off.
-You will be safer and less stressed as you get to where you’re going.
+Cars are less apt to cut you off and you will be less stressed while you get to where you’re going.

 Don’t Waste Time

 If you have an appointment and it takes a half hour to get there, give yourself 45 minutes to an hour and take your time.
 Before you leave, plan ahead and have something worthwhile to do if you’re early or have to wait.
 You could read, plan your meals for the week, or brainstorm ideas for your project.
-This brings a sense of accomplishment without the added stress.
+This feels like you’ve accomplished something without the added stress.
 It’s better than wasting time on your phone.

-Consider using a nice leather journal to make a daily list of what you’d like to get done.
-Get up 10-15 minutes earlier to enjoy your coffee and plan your day.
+Try using a nice leather journal or planner to make a daily list of what you’d like to get done.
+Get up 10-15 minutes earlier to plan your day.
 Whatever you don’t finish carry it over to your list for the next day.
-Lower your expectations of what you can do and be kinder to yourself.
+Lower your expectations of what you can do and be nicer to yourself.

 Spend Time Alone

 With anxiety, being alone can be uncomfortable.
-Try not to fill up your day with too many activities so you won’t have to be alone.
-Relaxation with imagery or meditation even for 10 minutes a day can help you feel more peaceful.
-There are lots of great apps for either.
+Try not to fill up your day with too many things to do so you won’t have to be alone.
+Relaxation or meditation even for 10 minutes a day can help you feel more peaceful.
 It gets easier with practice and having alone time can be the best part of your day.
-You can relax with your coffee and wake up slowly, or take the time for yourself after work or before you go to bed.
+You can wake up slowly with your coffee, or take the time for yourself after work or before you go to bed.

 Go To Bed Earlier

 Try going to bed earlier so you can wake up earlier.
 An extra hour in the morning will give you time to yourself – wake up slowly- leisurely get ready for your day.
 Leave your phone in another room so you can daydream- look out the window- sit outside.
 It’s helpful to wake up 15 minutes earlier for several days, then move it to a half hour, then 45 minutes, and work your way up to an hour.
-Giving up an hour of TV each night is worth not having to rush in the morning.
+Giving up an hour of TV tonight means you something good to watch tomorrow night and it’s worth not having to rush in the morning.

 10 Minutes A Day

 Practicing meditation for just 10 minutes a day helps you to pay attention to what you are doing, when you are doing it.
-It will remind you to be grateful for the little things.
+How many times have you gone up the stairs and forgot why?
+It also reminds you to be grateful for the little things that we overlook by being stressed.
 If you are focusing on the present, then you can’t be worrying about the future or dwelling on the past.
-Jon Kabat-Zinn is one of my favorites with many meditations to choose from.
+Jon Kabat-Zinn is one of my favorites.

 Stop Watching The News

-When I had anxiety disorder I stopped watching the news altogether because bad news added to my already high levels of stress.
+When I had anxiety disorder I stopped watching the news altogether because bad news added to the stress I was already giving myself.
 There are other ways to get information about what’s happening in the world.
-If you aren’t able to give up watching the news completely, try limiting it as much as possible.
+If you can’t give up watching the news completely, try limiting it as much as possible.
 We could also do without the constant reminder of the opposing political party.
 Our vote is our way to make a difference, which can help us skip all of the grief in between.

 A walking meditation allows you to do two things at once – focus your mind and exercise.
 Try paying attention to what you are seeing, hearing, or smelling as a way to stay present.
 Your mind will wander, but the practice of recognizing this and bringing it back to paying attention means you are having success.
-If you can get to the woods your stress levels will decrease even more.
+If you can get to the woods you will feel even better.

 Prepare For the Next Day

-When you get home from work (or if you’re already home -do this in the afternoon) Make lunch for the next day- pick out your clothes – get the coffee ready – get your sneakers and exercise clothes out (the day before to minimize your excuse not to go) – empty the dishwasher – get dinner stuff ready – throw a load of clothes in.
+When you get home from work (or if you’re already home -do this in the afternoon) Make lunch for the next day- pick out your clothes – get the coffee ready – get your sneakers and exercise clothes out (so you won’t have an excuse not to go) – empty the dishwasher – get dinner stuff ready – throw a load of clothes in.

 All of this will take 20-30 minutes.
 When you get up the next day, you don’t have to think.
 Who wants to think?!
 You can relax with a cup of coffee.
 If you’re rushing out the door, you are going to forget your phone, lunch, grocery list or or whatever else.
-The frustration will probably continue when you get to work.
+The frustration will follow you through the day.
 In addition, If your house is clear of clutter – you will not have anything else to do at night except make dinner and maybe watch something good on Netflix.

 Realize that you can’t do it all.
 You’d be surprised to see how much gets done when you let go of trying to do everything.
 Ask for help.
-Let others take responsibility for themselves.
+Let everyone do things for themselves.
 Before long you’ll feel less stressed and wonder why you didn’t delegate sooner!

 Have A Good Sleep Routine

 Get into a good sleep routine.
 Your body has a natural rhythm of sleep.
 If you go to bed around the same time each night and get up at the same time each morning, you will sleep better.
-It’s OK to stay in bed for an extra hour on weekends but drastically changing your sleep routine (especially on weekends) may negatively affect your week’s sleep.
+It’s OK to stay in bed for an extra hour on weekends but adding a couple of extra hours may ruin your good sleep schedule.

 Just Start it

 Once you begin something that you’ve been putting off your attitude will change once you start.
 Your attitude comes from your behavior.
-Reward yourself for the tough projects that you accomplish with a dinner out – a new book –a day trip!
+Reward yourself for the tough projects that you finish with a dinner out – a new book –anything!

 We all have the same 24 hours in a day, and hopefully sleep for 8 them.
-If we’re stressed, anxious, bored, or frustrated, we will feel triumphant when we are able to consciously manage our choices to maximize our time for the 16 waking hours that we do have.
+If you’re stressed, anxious, bored, or frustrated, you will feel awesome when you are able to consciously make choices that benefit you.
+You will maximize your time and feel happier for the 16 waking hours that you do have.

 What helps you manage your time?